JayyyR/PancakesOnPlates/README.md

 Screens
 ----

 The `Screen` class is an abstract class that adds convenience methods to a ViewGroup.
 A `Screen` should be thought of as one Screen on the device.
-It can contain one view.
-It can contain many custom views.
+It can contain one view, or it can contain many custom views.
 The implementation of this class should contain a ViewFactory so it can be properly added to a ViewStack or ViewMap.

 A `Screen` can also be thought of as a Fragment replacement.
-It as many of the functionality you're used to but without all the overhead.
+It has much of the same functionality you're used to but without all the overhead.
 Here are some of the methods it provides:

 ```java
     /**